SimonZsx/clipper/README.md

   1. `cd clipper/applications`
   2. `./build_imagequery_wo_proxy`
   3. `./run_imageuquery_wo_proxy`
     Note: if you get an error saying there is no `clipper_network`, run `docker network create clipper_network`, then use `docker network ls` to see if it is created.
+  4. Get port
+    `docker inspect c0 | grep "IPAddress"`
+  5. Run client
+      ```sh
+      cd clipper-develop/clipper_admin
+      python3 imagequery_concurrent_client.py \
+      --worker 1 --port 22222 --ip [ip] --system withoutproxy
+      ```

+  Note: There still seems to be something wrong with reducing and forwarding.
+Some of the output does not make sense.
+Use `docker logs` to debug.

 ### 4. Our system / With Proxy
 You only need to worry about: `imagequery_w_proxy`, `clipper-develop/clipper_admin/imagequery_concurrent_client.py`, `clipper-develop/clipper_admin/imagequery.py`.